-- Removed all reliance on the 'lsb' facts since some users do not wish to install the prerequisite RPMs for LSB compliance.

-- · pupmod-sudosh

-- Change the call to the rsyslog init script to the service command to seamlessly support both RHEL6 and RHEL7.

-- · pupmod-sysctl

-- Removed support for the old parsed-file provider and moved to using the new Augeas-based provider.

-- · pupmod-tftpboot

-- Purging of non-Puppet-managed items in pxelinux.cfg is now optional.

-- · pupmod-simp-tpm

-- IMA is disabled by default.

-- · simp-gpgkeys

-- Ensure that the keys are set in the correct locations for the target SIMP distribution.

-- simp-rsync

-- Removed spurious install messages.

-- simp-util

-- Fixed the targets of unpack_dvd.

-- · pupmod-xinetd

-- Fixed: The default log_type should be 'SYSLOG authpriv' instead of 'SYSLOG daemon info'.

-- pupmod-vnc

-- Removed banners that broke some VNC clients.

-- simp-cli

-- simp config -a ANSWERFILE fails when an item has no answer

-- simp config -A ANSWERFILE prompts when an an item has no answer

-- The misleading -help documentation for -ff has been removed

-- The Config::Item use_fips now echoes its command unless @silent

-- The simp doc command path to the documentation has been corrected.

-- General usability improvements.

-- DVD

-- A default IP is no longer provided when booting from the ISO; simp config will set the network properly.

-- The default kickstart no longer attempts to chkconfig any services in the %post section.
+- simp-rsync - Removed spurious install messages. - simp-util - Fixed the targets of unpack\dvd. - Added a use fips boolean to simp config - pupmod-xinetd - Fixed: The default log\type should be 'SYSLOG authpriv' instead of 'SYSLOG daemon info'. - pupmod-vnc - Removed banners that broke some vnc clients. - simp-cli - simp config -a ANSWERFILE fails when an item has no answer - simp config -A ANSWERFILE prompts when an an item has no answer - The misleading -help documentation for -ff has been removed - The Config::Item use\fips now echoes its command unless @silent - The simp doc command path to the documentation has been corrected. - General usability improvements. - DVD - NetworkManager-wait-online is now set by default in the ISO supplied kickstart images.
+Without ths, it is possible for the 'runpppet' script to attempt to run prior to the network being initialized. - A default IP is no longer provided when booting from the ISO; simp config will set the network properly. - The default kickstart no longer attempts to chkconfig any services in the %post section.